arman-javan-sekhavat/arman-javan-sekhavat/README.md

 ## Hi there 👋
-My name is Arman Javan Sekhavat.
+My name is Arman Javan Sekhavat Pishkhani.
  Welcome to my GitHub profile!

 I earned my BSc in Mechanical Engineering from K.N.
 Toosi University of Technology.